 Issues related to an overly tight pelvic floor include:

 Good pelvic floor health can also help prepare you for pregnancy, help you stay healthy and comfortable during pregnancy, and can help you after giving birth as well.

 What Does a Pelvic Floor Physiotherapy Session Entail?

-After filling out the proper form to register you as a patient, you'll meet with Amy Gildner, our pelvic floor physiotherapist.
-Amy will discuss with you the information you've provided, and will ask any pertinent questions that might help her develop the right plan to suggest.
-The treatment plan may involve dietary recommendations, exercise instruction, and other advice to help you modify your lifestyle in order to help with your concerns.
-Amy may also suggest manual (hands-on) techniques that she can perform on you.
+After filling out the proper form to register you as a patient, you'll meet with Amy Gildner or Nancy Lu, our pelvic floor physiotherapists.
+They will discuss with you the information you've provided, and will ask any pertinent questions that might help her develop the right plan to suggest.
+The treatment plan may involve exercise instruction and other advice to help you modify your lifestyle in order to help with your concerns.
+Nancy may also suggest manual (hands-on) techniques that she can perform on you.
 These techniques work on the muscles in your pelvis to help locate and treat tight or weak tissues.